Kansas governor hints at plan to deal with abortion amendment if it passes - NewsBreak

 “I just hope that I’m here to modify whatever comes forward,” Kelly told reporters Thursday.

 If this amendment passes, political experts say whoever wins the Race for Governor will play a role in what laws go through.
-If Kansas lawmakers were to pass a ban on abortion , the next governor will have veto power.82% of Kansas counties in ‘High’ COVID-19 spread rate
+If Kansas lawmakers were to pass a ban on abortion, the next governor will have veto power.